HMS Royal George (1756): Loss

 On 28 August 1782 Royal George was preparing to sail with Admiral Howe's fleet on another relief of Gibraltar.
 The ships were anchored at Spithead to take on supplies.
 Most of her complement were aboard ship, as were a large number of workmen to speed the repairs.
 There were also an estimated 200–300 relatives visiting the officers and men, 100–200 "ladies from the Point [at Portsmouth], who, though seeking neither husbands or fathers, yet visit our newly arrived ships of war", and a number of merchants and traders come to sell their wares to the seamen.
-The reason most of her complement were aboard was because of fear of desertion: all shore leave had been canceled.
+The reason most of her complement were aboard was because of fear of desertion: all shore leave had been cancelled.
 Accordingly, every crew member then assigned to the vessel was aboard it when it sank, except for a detachment of sixty marines sent ashore that morning.

-The exact number of the total crew on board is unknown, but is estimated to be around 1,200.
+The exact number of the total crew on board is unknown, but is estimated to have been around 1,200.